Lithimlin/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.7.7.9 on 2017 February 19th
+* Fixed a missing call to output the Max power level for Other Actions

+### 1.7.7.5 on 2017 February 6th
+* Added "Size" field to character information.

 ### 1.7.7 on 2017 January 27th
 * Added Attribute Substitution for all Attributes
 	- Fixed drop downs to have ALL attributes except for the current attribute being looked at